Crossover SUV: Europe

 Since the early 2010s, sales of crossover-type vehicles have been increasing in Europe.
 By 2017, European sales of compact and mid-sized crossover models continued to surge.
 Analysis of the European new car market by data firm JATO Dynamics reveals that SUVs which mostly consisted of crossovers took almost 40% of the market in 2019, with the crossover segment being a key driver of growth for volume and profits.

 United States

 Sales of crossovers increased by 30% between 2003 and 2005.
 By 2006, the segment came into strong visibility in the U.S., when crossover sales "made up more than 50% of the overall SUV market".
 Sales increased in 2007 by 16%.
 In 2013, the Audi Q5 became Audi's second best-selling vehicle in the United States market after the Audi A4 sedan.
 Between the late 1990s and 2012, around half of Lexus's sales came from its SUVs.

 American manufacturers were initially slow to switch from their emphasis on light truck-based SUVs, and foreign automakers developed crossovers targeting the U.S. market as an alternative to station wagons that were unpopular there.
 By the early 2000s, American car manufacturers had caught up.

+China

+The crossover segment has been the fastest-growing category in China's passenger car market since the early 2010s.
+From 2011 to 2021, the market share of crossovers in China's passenger vehicle sales surged by nearly 35 percentage points, rising from approximately 13% in 2011 to 47.89% in 2021.
+A 2017 survey by Mintel indicated that Chinese consumers were willing to pay a premium for SUVs, with the median first-time buyer spending RMB 205,000.

+By 2023, several crossover models dominated the list of overall best-selling vehicles in China.
+The Tesla Model Y emerged as the best-selling car across all segments.
+Other popular crossover models included the BYD Song Plus and Yuan Plus, which ranked 4th and 5th respectively, and the Haval H6, which took the 10th spot.
+In 2023, Land Rover experienced significant growth in the Chinese market.
+Combined sales of the Range Rover and Range Rover Sport surpassed 25,000 units, representing a 31% year-over-year increase, whilst sales of the Land Rover Discovery grew by 14% year-over-year.